Facts About Americans and Marijuana

 1. Social and Racial Justice Issues

 Social justice and racial justice issues are closely linked to the history of marijuana prohibition.
-Research has repeatedly demonstrated that the effects of marijuana enforcement policies are disproportionately felt by people of color, especially Black and Hispanic people.
-These populations have greater rates of marijuana-related arrests and incarcerations despite the fact that marijuana usage rates are comparable among racial groups.
+Research has repeatedly demonstrated that the effects of marijuana enforcement policies are disproportionately felt by people of colour, especially Black and Hispanic people.
+These populations have greater rates of marijuana-related arrests and incarcerations, even though marijuana usage rates are comparable among racial groups.

 1. Health and Safety Concerns